Accessibility Statement

 If you intend to drive a vehicle over the footway into your driveway off a highway, then you will need a dropped kerb.
 If you do not have dropped kerb, you must not drive over the footway.
 If you do so, you are breaking the law and enforcement action could be taken to prevent such practice.
 Furthermore:

-Following your request an officer will contact you providing a customer reference number and details of how to pay the Quotation Fee - £35.00.
-This fee will be deducted from the crossing total on your official quotation.
+Following your request an officer will contact you providing a customer reference number and details of how to pay the Quotation Fee - £70.00. ) (if you decide to proceed with the dropped kerb installation, the quotation fee will be deducted from your final bill)

 The cost depends on the area of the footpath used to access the driveway i.e the amount of kerbs that need to be adjusted and how wide the footpath is from the kerbs to your boundary line.
 There are additional costs to consider such as Utility Boxes, Grass Verges, Lighting Columns etc.